At which campus can I study this program?

 Program Learning Objectives

-- Majors will have developed oral skills in Russian that allow them to communicate efficiently in a range of settings from informal to professional.
+• Students will be able to communicate efficiently in a range of settings from informal to professional.

-- Majors will have developed literacy skills that allow them to read and interpret a variety of media ranging from newspapers to literary texts to formal academic prose.
+• Students will be able to read, translate, summarize, and interpret a variety of Russian-language media ranging from newspapers to literary texts to formal academic prose.

-- Majors will have developed an understanding of the structure of the Russian language at different linguistic levels.
+• Students will be able to demonstrate their mastery of the structure of the Russian language at different levels.

-- Majors will have developed an understanding of the significance of the major events, personages and developments related to Russian culture, history, and literature.
+• Students will be able to identify and critically discuss the major events, personages and developments related to Russian culture, history, and literature.

 Academic Advising